 On what days and times are movies shown?

-Movies are shown every Friday and Saturday evening throughout the academic year.
-(No movies are shown during school vacation weeks).
+While streaming, movies are available for three consecutive days.
+Every Friday-Sunday a movie is shown along with some stretches of Sunday-Tuesday.
+The movies are available at the on the linktree for the entore stretch of time.
+Generally, Friday-Sunday movies are pop movies and Sunday-Tuesday are midweek or repertory with no club movies currently being shown.
+Movies are shown every Friday evening and some Saturday evenings throughout the academic year.
+(No movies are currently shown during school vacation weeks).
 Standard showtimes are 7pm, 9:30pm, and 12am.
 These times are occasionally altered for longer films.

 How much does admission cost?